nejrajdinovic/nejra-aomeragic-devops-mentorship/README.md

-# NejraChange for request merge
+# Creating pull request for the task